 If you’re easily put off by a complicated user interface that requires countless hours to gain familiarity, this could be the right fit for you.
 The workflow is straightforward, and everything about this offering from Rode makes you comfortable fast.

 - Display & Faders

 This fantastic console has an angled 5.5-inch HD display with great clarity and crispness.
 What’s even more convenient is the touch-sensitive screen, making navigating through various features and menus a cinch.
 The mixer has six faders, each representing a channel.
 Each channel can be easily activated or deactivated through dedicated buttons.
 Also found below every channel is the listen and mute button, so you can always control your mix.
-However, you’ll be pleasantly surprised that the Pro II also offers three virtual mixers bringing as many as 9 channels to your disposal.
-You can manage the workflow any way you wish by assigning your inputs to the physical or virtual faders in any order you choose.

 - Connectivity & Quality